![Lindsay VanSomeren](https://a.storyblok.com/f/295508/a1f270d6fe/lindsay-vansomeren.jpg/m/100x100/smart/filters:quality(90))

 You can see how much of an effect having a clean driving record vs. some dents and dings has on your rates in Massachusetts below:

-Having a speeding ticket on your record shows insurers that you’re a higher risk to insure, and you can expect your rates to bump up by an average of 27%, according to Compare.com data.
+Just one speeding ticket on your record shows insurers that you’re a higher risk to insure, and you can expect your rates to bump up by an average of 27%, according to Compare.com data.
+Massachusett drivers with a ticket pay a monthly average of $149, according to our research.
 If you’ve had one or more tickets, Safeco is likely your cheapest option in Massachusetts.
-It charges $156 per month, on average, for drivers with a recent speeding ticket, according to our research.
+It charges $107 per month, on average, for drivers with a recent speeding ticket.

-Safeco charges an average rate of $150 per month for Massachusetts drivers with an at-fault accident on their driving record — the cheapest rate of any insurer in the state.
+Though drivers in Massachusetts with an at-fault accident pay about $206 per month, Safeco charges an average rate of $129 per month — the cheapest rate of any insurer in the state.

 You can expect a 50% increase in your car insurance rates if law enforcement catches you driving under the influence, according to Compare.com data — and many companies will decline you outright for coverage.

-High-risk drivers with a DUI may have the best luck with Safeco in Massachusetts, which charges an average of $165 per month for coverage, according to our data.
+High-risk drivers with a DUI in Massachusetts pay $158 per month, according to our data.
+But these drivers have the best luck with Safeco.
+The company charges an average of $121 per month for coverage.

 Massachusetts Auto Insurance Requirements